mmaelzer/shopifapi/README.md

 -------
 **auth**
 The `auth` object takes two items:
-* key: A shopify dev key
+* username: A shopify dev key
-* pwd: A shopify dev password
+* password: A shopify dev password

 **url**
 This is the `url` of the shopify store to connect to.